tdilauro/Simplified-wiki/ServerSideDesign.md

   template](https://developer.overdrive.com/apis/download) which gives me the URL to the ACSM license file, which contains the URL to the actual ebook.

+* 3M does not serve free previews of books, even if free previews have been negotiated with the publisher.

 * Currently all our licenses for a given book are treated as interchangeable.
 But they're not interchangeable.
 Licenses from different publishers have different rules associated with them.
 Individual licenses for a single book may have different expiration dates and different numbers of loans remaining.
 We need the ability to address licenses individually.
 Eventually we would like to assign a patron to a specific license when they check out a book, but just knowing the status of the licenses is good enough to start.
 If we know that five of our ten licenses for a book are about to expire, we want to push the book harder to get as many lends out as possible before it expires.

 * 3M tracks user ratings for books, but doesn't make that information available in "Get Item Details".
 We'd like access to that information.
 If there's any more detailed bibliographic information about a book